How to Buy a Ranch

 Smaller, recreational ranches didn’t fare as well.
 Prices plunged roughly 40 percent during the crisis and have been slow to recover, according to Carl Palmer, cofounder of Beartooth Capital, a private equity firm that buys and restores ranches.
 If you’re thinking about buying now, however, that’s good news.
 “There’s tremendous value in owning land, particularly on streams and rivers,” says Paul Slivon, a San Francisco investment advisor who owns a roughly 200- acre ranch near Steamboat, Colo.
 “There are some places where you can’t get access to that water unless you own it.
 That’s a big deal.
 They can build new golf courses, but they can’t build new rivers.”

-Of course, if you don’t know what you’re getting into, ranch ownership can turn into a tedious, time-consuming and costly responsibility.
+Of course, if you don’t know what you’re getting into, buying a ranch can turn into a tedious, time-consuming and costly responsibility.
 So follow these rules before you heed the call of the wild.

 So is the notion of laying your claim and letting nature take its course.
 “Sometimes people buy recreational ranches and think they don’t have to do anything, but grazing and running livestock is an important part of maintaining the land,” says Palmer.
 These working components are also necessary for maintaining agricultural tax status and grazing rights on nearby public land.
 “If you come at it thinking that it’s just recreational, you’re missing the boat.”